SC-Gator/4046-VCO/README.md

 New version without linear fm (and maybe without sync) but with a voltage controlled pwm option is coming spring 2021 or so...

-Pitch tracking is not super precise but works fine over a few octaves with some cents of tuning error (Please see this thread for more information.
-After a more proper calibration I get a bit better results than the ones showed here: https://electro-music.com/forum/viewtopic.php?p=446122#446122)
+Pitch tracking is quite precise over a few octaves with some cents of tuning error and very precise over one or two octaves (Please see this thread for more information: https://electro-music.com/forum/viewtopic.php?p=446122#446122)

 In order to get okay tracking it is crucial to use Philips or NXP branded 4046 ics.
 TI and other brands will not work well.